noproblem-james/data_imputation/README.md

 #### This procedure created some complications:
 * Non-numeric features must be binarized and rejoined to filled dataframe in a way that is consistent for the train and the test set.
-* Missing values in the training set must be filled without the test set (to avoid data leakage), and missing values in the test set must be filled when attached to the training set (to allow imputation and prediction for a test dataframe that could be as small as a single observation).
+* Missing values in the training set must be filled without the test set (to avoid data leakage), and missing values in the test set must be filled when attached to the training set (to allow imputation and prediction for a test dataframe that could be as small as a single observation, and to use all available data points to impute as accurately as possible).

 [insert gif of model-fitting procedure]

 ### I developed the following routine to do this:
-1. First, merge train and test sets.
+1. First, merge train and test sets (if separate).
-2. Then, split merged set into a dataframe with numeric features and and non-numeric features.
+2. Then, split merged set into a dataframe with only numeric features and a dataframe with only non-numeric features.
+Numeric features represent variables that take values that either integers or floating-point decimal numbers.
+Nonnumeric features are categorical variables that take values like "Male" or "Female".
-3. Binarize the non-numeric dataframe.
+3. Binarize the non-numeric dataframe using a one-hot encoder.
+This sets null (missing values) as the reference (baseline) value for all other values that each categorical variable can take, ensuring there are no nulls for these.
+4. For numeric variables, the train and the test set must be treated separately.
+  **a.** For the train set, drop the test set *before* imputation, to avoid data leakage.
+  **b** For the test set, drop the train set *after* imputation, to utilize all known data to make an accurate estimate for imputation purposes.
+5. Rejoin the binarized categorical variables to the imputed numeric variables, for both training and test sets.

 ![alt text](https://github.com/noproblem-james/data_imputation/blob/master/images/imputation_process.gif "Data imputation process")